50 goals in 50 games

 In the National Hockey League (NHL), the phrase "50 goals in 50 games" (50-in-50) refers to a player scoring 50 goals within the first 50 (or fewer) games of his team's season.
-An extremely rare feat, the NHL has only officially deemed five players in eight different seasons to have reached the mark; Brett Hull is the most recent occurrence, having done so in 1990–91.
+An extremely rare feat, the NHL has officially deemed only five players in eight different seasons to have reached the mark; Brett Hull is the most recent occurrence, having done so in 1990–91.
 Wayne Gretzky (three times) and Hull (twice) are the only players with multiple official 50-in-50 accomplishments.